 Paul: Studios are a no go, for us anyway.
 And three bedrooms are not - because then you're getting into a house in multiple occupancy, here again.

 So one bedroom is great for the professional, for one professional or a couple.

 Paul: You know, the, well a professional is on the contract, or in the apartment.
 Two bedrooms can facilitate a family.
 You know, with a child (and it's usually only one at this stage).

 Paul: But where we're going.
 Three bedrooms - it's probably harder with the regulations as well.
 Because I know they're stricter with HMOs now and the numbers of people that you can have in there.

 Paul: But it's getting a little bit cluttered then, you know.
 And I don't think - I can understand, if you've got a two bedroom apartment, you might get two separate professionals.

 Paul: Instead of two hotel rooms, which again, is more cost efficient.
 But I think three, then it then becomes sort of shared.
 A combination, more than anything.

-Paul: And for the person whose bought it through you but it’s obviously gonna be more expensive.
+Paul: And for the person who's bought it through you but it's obviously gonna be more expensive.